 Domestic dogs and wolves are part of a large taxonomic family called Canidae, which also includes coyotes, foxes and jackals, according to the Integrated Taxonomic Information System (ITIS).
 Members of this family are called canids.
 Domestic dogs are a subspecies called Canis lupus familiaris.
 [Related: How Did Dogs Get to Be Dogs?]

-The Canidae family includes 14 genera and 34 species, according to the University of Michigan Museum of Zoology.
+The Canidae family includes 14 genera and 34 species, according to the University of Michigan's Animal Diversity Web.
 With such variety, it is easy to see why there are so many different sizes of dogs.
 According to the University of Edinburgh, the smallest canid is the Fennec fox.
 It is only 9.4 inches (24 centimeters) high and weighs only 2.2 lbs.
 (1 kilogram).
 The largest canid is the gray wolf, at 6.5 feet (200 cm) high and 3 to 5 feet (1 to 1.5 meters) long.
 Their tails add an additional 1 to 2 feet.
 Females typically weigh 60 to 100 lbs., and males weigh 70 to 145 lbs., according to the National Wildlife Federation.

 Canids are found all over the world.
 Coyotes roam North America's forests and mountains.
 Red foxes live in grasslands, forests, mountains and deserts in the Northern Hemisphere, according to National Geographic.
 Jackals are found in the savannas, deserts, and arid grasslands of Africa.
 Wolves live on every continent in the Northern Hemisphere.

 Canids are typically social and travel in groups called packs.
 They are very territorial, though, and mark their territory with scent marking.
 Even domesticated dogs will mark their yards by leaving their scent on trees, bushes and objects.